THIS POST IS PART OF THE ULTIMATE GUIDE TO SPORTS MEDICINE

 Most MCL injuries can be treated with rest, ice and anti-inflammatory medicine.
 Sometimes crutches or a brace that protects movement in the knee is necessary during the healing process.

 Sometimes a severe tear may require surgery; however, this is not common unless you also injure other parts of your knee such as the anterior cruciate ligament (ACL) or meniscus.
 Surgery depends on how severe the injury is.

-- Mild or grade 1 injuries usually get better in one to three weeks and may only need home treatment along with using crutches for a short time.
+- Grade 1: Injuries usually get better in one to three weeks and may only need home treatment along with using crutches for a short time.

-- Moderate or grade 2 injuries usually get better in six to eight weeks.
+- Grade 2: Injuries usually get better in six to eight weeks.
 A knee brace or weight limitation on the knee may be necessary during the healing process.

-- Severe or grade 3 injuries may require a brace for a few months and limiting weight on the leg for four to six weeks.
+- Grade 3: Injuries may require a brace for a few months and limiting weight on the leg for four to six weeks.
 Surgery may be necessary under some conditions.

 Physical therapy to increase range of motion and strengthen the quadriceps muscles and hamstrings is necessary for both non-surgical treatments of MCL injuries and after surgery.